How It Works

 The authorization is electronically linked to your passport and is valid for five years or until your passport expires, whichever comes first, and good for multiple entries.

-Travel Document Systems may obtain a Canadian eTA for citizens of 57 countries, please use the dropdown menu above to check your eligibility and all U.S. permanent resident card holders (Green Card).
+Travel Document Systems may obtain a Canadian eTA visa for citizens of 57 countries, please use the dropdown menu above to check your eligibility and all U.S. permanent resident card holders (Green Card).

 Nationalities that do not require an eTA